 In a cut-away view of the 25 million dollar facility, we see how its two open-air concourses were configured.
 The "Upper Promenade" ran parallel to Leesburg Pike, with the "Lower Promenade" facing Arlington Boulevard.
 The mall included a small lower level, which housed basements for some Lower Promenade stores and a service truck tunnel.

 By the early 1970s, the open-air SEVEN CORNERS CENTER was being outpositioned by more trendy retail venues in its trade area.
-Its British owner started an enclosing renovation, that was underway by July 1971.
+Its British owner started an enclosing renovation in mid-1971.
 The roofing reno was completed in 1972.

 Drawing from the Westminster Investing Corporation